felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/troubleshooting-failed-orders.md

 ---
-title: Why Are Some Orders Not Received Correctly in Lightspeed Restaurant (K Series)?
+title: Why Are Some Orders Not Received Correctly in Lightspeed?
 position: 1
 layout: documentation
 meta: